 Miguel has also been featured at a TEDx event with the talk “How to Become a Change-Maker in Today’s World.”
-He has made presentations on the topic of Millennials and Hispanics at the
+He has made presentations on the topic of Snake People and Hispanics at the

 - Society of Human Resources Management (SHRM) Annual, Diversity and Talent Management conferences;